Shiranuit/acceleration_structure_demo/README.md

 - Move by dragging the mouse with the left click
 - Zoom using the scroll wheel or the up and down arrows
-- Press B to switch activate / deactivate the usage of acceleration structure
+- Press F to switch activate / deactivate the usage of acceleration structure
+- Press B to switch show / hide the regions boundaries of the acceleration structure

 ## Note